 We show that migration during the last 500 years induced differences in contemporary health outcomes.
 The theory behind our analysis is related to the risks of premature death, and builds on three physiological facts.
 First, vitamin D deficiency is directly associated with higher risk of all-cause mortality.
 Second, the ability of humans to synthesize vitamin D from sunlight (i.e., ultraviolet radiation, UV-R) declines with skin pigmentation.
-Third, skin pigmentation is the result of an evolutionary compromise between its costs and its benefits (e.g. higher risk of vitamin D deficiency and lower risk of skin cancer), which explains why natives of high UV-R regions became more intensely pigmented.
-In accord with these physiologycal premises, when individuals indigenous to high UV-R regions migrate to low UV-R regions, the risk of vitamin D deficiency rises markedly, and with it the risk of premature death.
-We develop a measure that allows us to explore the aggregate health consequences of migration, as caused by the potential risk of vitamin D deficiency induced by historical population flows.
-Our results show that a higher potential risk of vitamin D deficiency induced by migration between the years 1500 and 2000 holds strong explanatory power vis-à-vis aggregate indicators of health today, across countries, and across US states.
+Third, skin pigmentation is the result of an evolutionary compromise between its costs and benefits (e.g., higher risk of vitamin D deficiency and lower risk of skin cancer), which explains why natives of high UV-R regions became more intensely pigmented.
+In accord with these physiological premises, when individuals indigenous to high UV-R regions migrate to low UV-R regions, the risk of vitamin D deficiency rises markedly and with it the risk of premature death.
+We develop a measure that allows us to empirically explore the aggregate health consequences of such type of migration in a long historical perspective.
+Our results show that the potential risk of vitamin D deficiency induced by migration during the last half millennium is a robust predictor of present-day aggregate health indicators, both across countries and across US states.

-Keywords: Health, longevity, vitamin D, ultraviolet radiation, skin pigmentation, migration.
-JEL classification: I1, J1, J15,
+Keywords: Health, longevity, vitamin D, ultraviolet radiation, skin pigmentation, historical migration.

+JEL classification: I1, J1, J15.

-^{}We thank seminar participants at the University of Copenhagen, University of Groningen, University of Southern Denmark, the 2016 Summer Institute at Hitotsubashi University, the 2017 CSAE Conference at the University of Oxford, and the 2017 Annual International Conference of the Research Group on Development Economics at the University of Göttingen for comments.
+^{}We thank seminar participants at the University of Copenhagen, University of Groningen, University of Southern Denmark, Hitotsubashi University, University of Oxford, and the University of Göttingen for comments.

-[†]Contact details and institutional affiliations: Andersen (barnebeck@sam.sdu.dk) and Skovsgaard (chsko@sam.sdu.dk) are affiliated with the Department of Business and Economics at the University of Southern Denmark. (carl.johan.dalgaard@econ.ku.dk) is affiliated with the Department of Economics at the University of Copenhagen, CAGE and CEPR.
+[†]Contact details and institutional affiliations: Andersen (barnebeck@sam.sdu.dk) and Skovsgaard (chsko@sam.sdu.dk) are affiliated with the Department of Business and Economics at the University of Southern Denmark.
+Dalgaard (carl.johan.dalgaard@econ.ku.dk) is affiliated with the Department of Economics at the University of Copenhagen, CAGE and CEPR.
 Selaya (pablo.selaya@econ.ku.dk) is affiliated with the Department of Economics at the University of Copenhagen.